platers/obsidian-linter/docs/docs/contributing/documentation.md

 To update how rules have their information displayed, you will want to update the logic in the `generateDocs` method in [docs.ts](https://github.com/platers/obsidian-linter/blob/master/src/docs.ts).

+## Additional Information for Rules and Rule Types

+Sometimes there is a need to clarify how a rule works, why a rule works the way that it does, or some general things to keep in mind about specific rule types.

+### Additional Information for Rules

+Additional info for rules are located under `docs/additional-info/rules/`.
+The file names are the same as the rule alias for the rule that they are supposed to add additional information for.
+Info added in these files generally are used to help clarify how a rule works or limitations to that specific rule.
+It can also warn users not to use specific rules with each other.

+### Additional Information for Rule Types

+Additional info for rules are located under `docs/additional-info/rule-types/`.
+The file names are the same as the rule type when lowercased.
+Info added in these files generally include limitations and things to keep in mind.

 ## Documentation Templates

 Currently there is 1 template file used for generating documentation with: